monash-human-power/MHP-website/src/markdown/subteams.md

       design process involves modelling components through the use of CAD software and then verifying that they are capable of withstanding the relevant loading through testing on FEA software, or through hand calculations.
-The sub-team utilises the resources available at the university to create the components, through manufacturing techniques such as welding, grinding, drilling and turning. "
+The subteam utilises the resources available at the university to create the components, through manufacturing techniques such as welding, grinding, drilling and turning. "
     button_text: ""
     button_href: ""
     image: ../images/chassis.png
   - name: corporate
-    description: "The Corporate sub-team identify and engage the relevant external stakeholders to effectively facilitate the operations of MHP.
+    description: "The Corporate subteam identify and engage the relevant external stakeholders to effectively facilitate the operations of MHP.
 This includes our flagship 'Build an HPV' school outreach program which promotes STEM and sustainable transport.
 They support the technical side